hirosystems/docs/docs/hiroarchiver.md

 Stacks community.

 ## How to download
 Hiro pushes out new datasets nightly.
-The best way to download these datasets is by constructing a download link.<br>
+The best way to download these datasets is by constructing a download link.

 The URL format is as follows: